pappasam/coc-jedi/README.md

 When editing `test.py`, you'll get completions, goto definition, and all other lsp features for the line `from haha import ...`.

 Again, you probably don't need this.

+### jedi.workspace.environmentPath

+The Python executable path, typically the path of a virtual environment.

+- type: `string`

+If omitted, defaults to the active Python environment.

 ### jedi.workspace.symbols.maxSymbols